Giuseppe Mazzini: Failed insurrections

 In 1831, Mazzini went to Marseille, where he became a popular figure among the Italian exiles.
-He was a frequent visitor to the apartment of Giuditta Bellerio Sidoli, a beautiful Modenes widow who became his lover.
+He was a frequent visitor to the apartment of Giuditta Bellerio Sidoli, a Modenese widow who became his lover.
 In August 1832 Giuditta Sidoli gave birth to a boy, almost certainly Mazzini's son, whom she named Joseph Démosthène Adolpe Aristide after members of the family of Démosthène Ollivier, with whom Mazzini was staying.
 The Olliviers took care of the child in June 1833 when Giuditta and Mazzini left for Switzerland.
 The child died in February 1835.

 Mazzini organized a new political society called Young Italy.
 It was a secret society formed to promote Italian unification: "One, free, independent, republican nation."
 Mazzini believed that a popular uprising would create a unified Italy, and would touch off a European-wide revolutionary movement.
 The group's motto was God and the People, and its basic principle was the unification of the several states and kingdoms of the peninsula into a single republic as the only true foundation of Italian liberty.
 The new nation had to be "One, Independent, Free Republic".

 Mazzini's political activism met some success in Tuscany, Abruzzi, Sicily, Piedmont, and his native Liguria, especially among several military officers.
 Young Italy counted about 60,000 adherents in 1833, with branches in Genoa and other cities.
 In that year Mazzini first attempted insurrection, which would spread from Chambéry (then part of the Kingdom of Sardinia), Alessandria, Turin, and Genoa.
 However, the Savoy government discovered the plot before it could begin and many revolutionaries (including Vincenzo Gioberti) were arrested.
 The repression was ruthless: 12 participants were executed, while Mazzini's best friend and director of the Genoese section of the Giovine Italia, Jacopo Ruffini, killed himself.
 Mazzini was tried in absentia and sentenced to death.